 Disability Application Processing

-It generally takes four to six months to complete the processing
+It generally takes six to twelve months to complete the

-of your Disability Retirement application due to the time needed
+processing of your Disability Retirement application due to the

-to obtain medical examinations and reports.
-If you are
+time needed to obtain medical examinations and reports.
+If you

 Approval of Your Application